Module constriction.stream.stack

 message_part1 = np.array([1, 2, 0, 3, 2, 3, 0], dtype=np.int32)

-probabilities_part1 = np.array([0.2, 0.4, 0.1, 0.3], dtype=np.float64)
+probabilities_part1 = np.array([0.2, 0.4, 0.1, 0.3], dtype=np.float32)

-model_part1 = constriction.stream.model.Categorical(probabilities_part1)
+model_part1 = constriction.stream.model.Categorical(probabilities_part1, perfect=False)

 # `model_part1` is a categorical distribution over the (implied) alphabet